Low-rank approximation for multiscale PDEs: Random sampling for multiscale computation

 where $\omega_{m,n}$ is defined to have a random value drawn i.i.d. from a normal distribution at each grid point in $\partial\Kc_m$.
 Denoting $\Gs_m^\rmr=\{r_{m,1}\,,r_{m,2}\,,\cdots\}$, we have from linearity of the equation that

 where $\Omega$ is a random i.i.d. matrix with entries $\omega_{m,n}$.
 This $\Gs_m^\rmr$ is used in the online stage, as an accurate surrogate of $\Gs_m$, see Algorithm~\ref{alg:summary}.

 Although we do not apply full-blown rSVD here, the homogenizable and low-rank property of the local solution space implies that $\Gs_m^\rmr$ and $\Gs_m$ share similar range with the number of basis functions $k_m$ in $\Gs_m^\rmr$ being much smaller than $n_m$, the number of grid points on $\partial \Kc_m$, and independent of $\eps$.
 In Figure~\ref{fig:range_local} we plot the angles between $\Gs_m^\rmr$ and $\Gs_m$ for two of the equations discussed in Section~\ref{sec:models}.
 In both cases, and for small $\eps$, the approximated Green's matrix quickly recovers the true Green's matrix as the number of samples $k_m$ increases, and thus captures the local solution space.
+We should note that if $\Gs_m$ does not have low-rank structure, in the sense that $k_m\sim n_m$, then solving~\eqref{eqn:rand_basis} would be equally expensive as solving~\eqref{eqn:full_basis}, hence the random sampling technique does not gain any computational efficiency when the system is not homogenizable.

 In Figure~\ref{fig:local_basis} we showcase the basis functions on a patch for elliptic equation with media coefficient $a(x_1,x_2) =1 + 1000 \, \mathbf{1}_S(x_1,x_2)$, with $S = \{(x_1,x_2)\in [0,1]^2:(x_1\cos(100\sqrt{(x_1-0.5)^2+(x_2-0.5)^2}))\leq x_2-0.5 \}$.
 For this non-conventional media without any periodic structure, the traditional multiscale methods are no longer valid, but our method still quickly captures the optimal basis.